active-interest/seo-ultimate/readme.txt

 * **What's the minimum version of WordPress required to run SEO Ultimate?**
 	* WordPress 3.3 is required for all of the features to work properly.
 	* WordPress 3.2 is required for SEO Ultimate to run without crashing.
-(SEO Ultimate will refuse to activate under an older version of WordPress.)
+	* SEO Ultimate will refuse to activate on any version of WordPress that's older than 3.2.

 * **Will SEO Ultimate work on multisite setups?**
 	Yes.
 SEO Ultimate versions 7.2.6 and later are designed to work on networks running WordPress 3.3 or later.